 The STLplus library collection is intended to be portable between operating systems and compilers.
-At present, this means Windows/Unix/MacOSX systems and Gnu gcc/Microsoft/Borland compilers.
+At present, this means Windows/Unix/MacOSX systems and Clang/Gnu gcc/Microsoft/Borland compilers.
 Whether this will be extended to other operating systems and compilers is a moot point, since the library requires a good implementation of C++ templates.

 In all cases you need to unpack the software into a directory which from now on will be referred to as "the STLplus3 directory".
 This directory contains a subdirectory for each of the libraries (e.g. "containers") and a subdirectory for the documentation in "docs" and error messages in "messages".